Key Takeaways:

-In the intricate dance of business success, understanding the nuances of ‘brand vs reputation’ is crucial.
+In the intricate dance of business success, knowing the nuances of ‘brand vs reputation’ is essential.

 Even with just a handful of customers, the way a company aligns its brand with customer values can significantly impact its journey.